Healthcare staffing compliance: overcoming key challenges

 • High costs due to agency markups and hidden fees

-• Longer hiring timelines caused by outdated recruitment processes
+• Longer hiring timelines are caused by outdated recruitment processes

 • Compliance risks stemming from improper credential verification